telerik/blazor-docs/components/toolbar/separators.md

 # Separators

 You can visually separate the items in the Telerik ToolBar for Blazor.
-Depending on the needs of your application you can use of the following, or a combination between them:
+Depending on the needs of your application you can use of the following, or a combination of them:

 * `ToolBarSeparator` - to separate two items with a solid line you should add the `<ToolBarSeparator>` tag between them.
 * `ToolBarSpacer` - defines empty space in the toolbar which separates the items.
-The space between the items is automatically calculated to fit the width of the toolbar.
+The space between the items is automatically calculated to fit the width of the ToolBar.

 >caption Use The ToolBarSeparator and ToolBarSpace to separate items in the ToolBar